marmstr93ng/PostcodeParse/README.md

 # Postcode Parse

-An application to manipulate postcode data.
+An application to manipulate postcode data (Windows ONLY).

 ## Requirements